Manicharan01/mine-dlp/README.md

-## Description
+# Description

-This rust package is a wrapper around [yt-dlp](https://github.com/yt-dlp/yt-dlp) to Download audio/video files to your desired folder with no hassel.
+This rust package is a wrapper around [yt-dlp](https://github.com/yt-dlp/yt-dlp) to Download audio/video files to your desired folder with no hassle.

 ## Installation